NHSDigital/bcss-playwright/docs/utility-guides/BatchProcessing.md

 - `run_timed_events`:
   - Type: `bool`
   - If this is set to **True**, then bcss_timed_events will be executed against all the subjects found in the batch
-  - These timed events might include actions such as updating subject statuses, triggering scheduled workflows, or simulating the passage of time-dependent processing steps.
+  - These timed events simulate the passage of time-dependent processing steps.
 - `get_subjects_from_pdf`:
   - Type: `bool`
   - If this is set to **True**, then the subjects will be retrieved from the downloaded PDF file instead of from the DB